 Armor - see 7.1:

 Field Constructions start with Structure Level ½ and Armor 1d6.
 Mechanix can increase their sturdiness later through Patch Repairs.

 Move - see Chapter 9:

 By adding appropriate propulsion elements, a Mechanik can turn his Field Construction into a Vehicle.
 On a ground vehicle, these might be wheels, legs, or treads.
 A flier might have jet engines, propellers, or rockets.
 On a seafaring craft, these might be sails, sternwheels, or manned oars.

 If the new elements are used to replace previous propulsion elements, they restore whatever functionality was lost when the previous elements were damaged or destroyed.
 Otherwise, each new propulsion element adds two inches to the Vehicle's Move rating, limited to the usual Move limits for Vehicles (9.1: Propulsion).
 The new elements must logically help push the Vehicle forward - wheels don't add Move if they're not touching the ground, oars don't help if they can't reach the water, and fixed wings don't help to propel an aircraft the way flapping ones do.
-If any part of a Field-Constructed Vehicle is dragging on the ground, its Move is limited to one inch.
+If any part of a Field-Constructed Vehicle is dragging on the ground, it moves at Half Speed.

 Weapons - see Chapter 8: Weaponry